LedgerHQ/app-streaming/README.md

 - **Overhead.** Especially for BLE?
 Performances could be increased a bit by removing the IO task.
 - **Companion.** A companion  is always required (Ledger Live Desktop / Mobile).
+- **Storage.** Outside of the device?
+Why not, just settings usually.

 ## How-To